Skip to content

 5. Mobile QR code opt-in example

 “Scan this QR code to register your product.
 First, open your phone’s camera app.
-Then, click the generated link.”
+Then click the generated link.”

-Keep in mind if the QR code leads to a web form, it needs to meet the requirements for the forms mentioned above.
+Keep in mind that if the QR code leads to a web form, it needs to meet the requirements for the forms mentioned above.

 Sales opt-in examples